 Cash and Cash Equivalents

 The Foundation considers all liquid investments with original maturities of three months or less to be cash equivalents.
-At December 31, 2014 and 2013, cash equivalents consisted primarily of a short term trust account with a bank recorded at cost.
+At December 31, 2015 and 2014, cash equivalents consisted primarily of a short term trust account with a bank.